The jet-feedback mechanism in common envelope evolution of planetary nebula progenitors: The negative jet feedback

 \section{The negative jet feedback}

-As we inject energy the envelope expands.
-We present this for a simulation of and AGB star in a CEE with a companion of mass $M_2=0.2 M_\odot$ and taking $\zeta=0.016$ in equation (\ref{eq:E2jFull}).
+As we inject energy, the envelope expands { and the density at and near the orbit of the companion decreases.
+We present these effects for a one-dimensional simulation of an AGB star } in a CEE with a companion of mass $M_2=0.2 M_\odot$ and taking $\zeta=0.016$ in equation (\ref{eq:E2jFull}).
 In Figure \ref{Fig:AGB Density} we present the density profiles just before energy injection, $t=0$, and at $t=818~{\rm day}$.
-The star expands by a factor of $2.3$ between these two times.
-In Figure \ref{Fig:RGB Density} we present two profiles for an RGB model with the same companion, but in this case we could simulate a value of $\zeta=0.19$; the profiles are at $t=0$ and $t=259~{\rm day}$.
-Again, as expected, the envelope expands and by a factor of $3.3$.
+The AGB star expands by a factor of $2.3$ between these two times. { For these parameters, $\zeta=0.016$ and $t=818~{\rm day}$, the main-sequence companion accreted a mass of $M_{\rm acc} = 0.009 (\eta/0.5)^{-1} M_\odot$.
+This is small, but non-negligible, compared to the companion initial mass, so that we expect the main-sequence companion to expand somewhat. } In Figure \ref{Fig:RGB Density} we present two profiles for an RGB model with the same companion, but in this case we could simulate a value of $\zeta=0.19$; the profiles are at $t=0$ and $t=259~{\rm day}$.
+Again, as expected, the RGB envelope expands by a factor of $3.3$. { For these parameters, $\zeta=0.019$ and $t=259~{\rm day}$, the main-sequence companion accreted a mass of $M_{\rm acc} = 0.012 (\eta/0.5)^{-1} M_\odot$.
+Again, this is a small mass, but non-negligible, compared to the companion's initial mass, so that we expect it to expand somewhat. }